G-Tang2/cashier-balancer/README.md

 # Cashier Balancer
-The application for web browsers can be accessed through: https://g-tang2.github.io/
+The application can be accessed through: https://g-tang2.github.io/

 This is an application to assist Sushi Sushi employees with balancing their cash registers at the end of the day.